 Elms Farm Community Primary School is a wonderful school both for students and staff alike.
 Welcome to Year 4!

-After the challenges of Lock down and the challenges around living in a changing world over the last 6 months, students have returned to school within the new norm with great determination to succeed and grow.
+Students have returned to school within the new norm with great determination to succeed and grow.
 In English, techniques and processes taken from Talk For Writing, (https://www.talk4writing.com/about/ ) develop writing in an interesting and creative way.

 Writing includes a range of Fiction text types: